 Health Benefits of Sweet Potato

-Sweet potato, particularly the orange-fleshed variety, is well-known for being high in carbohydrates, but it is also rich in fiber and essential nutrients.
-However, the medicinal value of sweet potato is often overlook.
+Sweet potato, particularly the orange-fleshed variety, is well-known for being high in carbohydrates and rich in fiber and essential nutrients.
+However, the medicinal value of sweet potato is often overlooked.
 These are some of the most remarkable sweet potato health benefits: